ADD CONDITION

 Yes, if a sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.

-Stop use and ask a doctor if cough persists for more than 1 week, sore mouth does not improve in 7 days, or if irritation, pain, or redness persists or worsens.
+Stop use and ask a doctor if your cough persists for more than 1 week, if your sore mouth does not improve in 7 days, or if irritation, pain, or redness persists or worsens.

-Store at room temperature, protect from moisture, and keep the bag tightly closed when not in use.
+Store at room temperature, protect from excessive heat and moisture, and keep the product in a cool, dry place out of reach of children.

 Packaging Info